SunnyZhiyangHe/sunnyzhiyanghe.github.io/_pages/about.md

 - In Spring 2024, I was a visitor at the [Quantum Algorithms, Complexity, and Fault Tolerance Workshop](https://simons.berkeley.edu/programs/quantum-algorithms-complexity-fault-tolerance) hosted by [Simons Institute](https://simons.berkeley.edu/homepage) at UC Berkeley.
 - I was a summer intern at [IBM Quantum](https://www.ibm.com/quantum) in 2022 and 2023.
 - In Fall 2022, I was a TA for [Peter Shor's course on Quantum Computation](https://math.mit.edu/~shor/435-LN/).
-- At Carnegie Mellon, I was TAs for Discrete Math, Concepts of Mathematics, and Calculus II.
+- At Carnegie Mellon, I TAed for Discrete Math, Concepts of Mathematics, and Calculus II.

 ## Writings {#writings}